scipion-em/docs/_sources/docs/user/troubleshooting.rst.txt

 The reason is:

-  * Scipion is now a set of general Python modules which are installed from 'pip' and nothing needs to be compiled anymore.
+  * Scipion is now a set of general Python modules, which are installed from 'pip' and nothing needs to be compiled anymore.

   * From Scipion's version 3, we have flexibilized the installation configuration.
-This makes things easier when compiling, but becomes in an explosion of possibilities on final systems configuration (mostly related with different versions of common libraries).
+This makes things easier in compiling time, but becomes in an explosion of possibilities on final systems configuration (mostly related with different versions of common libraries).
-    This ends up making it impossible to predict what configuration is on your system to allow us to make a precompiled bundle for you.
+    This ends up making it impossible to predict what configuration is on your system, to allow us to make a precompiled bundle for you.

-Nevertheless, we have experimented a noticeable improvement in the stability in compilation time for the different Linux distributions (and its most recently versions) during the beta-test period.
+Nevertheless, we have experimented a noticeable improvement in the stability in compilation time for the different Linux distributions (and its most recent versions) during the beta-test period.
 However, if you are in some troubles, please, don't hesitate to :ref:`contact us <contact-us>`.